 Maximum occupancy: 180 seated auditorium-style; 90-100 at folding tables.

-Audiovisual capacities: Wi-Fi, cable TV connection, DVD player, ceiling-mounted projector, motorized screen, plug-in for laptop-based presentations, stereo speaker system, handheld and lavalier microphones, podium, stage, baby grand piano.
+Audiovisual capacities: Wi-Fi, cable TV connection, DVD player, ceiling-mounted projector, motorized screen, plug-in for laptop-based presentations (2 laptops with PowerPoint available), Mac to HDMI adapter, portable Bluetooth speaker, stereo speaker system, handheld and lavalier microphones, podium, stage, baby grand piano.

 James Monroe Room

 Location: lower level.

 Maximum occupancy: 90 seated auditorium-style; 50-60 at folding tables.